AIRS Straddle Strategy

 What is a straddle on AIRS?

 A straddle on AIRS is the straddle strategy applied to AIRS (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With AIRS stock trading near $4.71, the strikes shown on this page are snapped to the nearest listed AIRS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AIRS stock at $3.43 on the most recent close, the strikes shown on this page are snapped to the nearest listed AIRS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are AIRS straddle max profit and max loss calculated?